siznax/wptools/CONTRIBUTING.md

 1. Create a ``virtualenv``
 1. Fork the repo into it
 1. Install requirements
-1. Advanced tests should pass
+1. Basic and advanced tests should pass
 1. ``flake8`` and ``pylint`` your contribution
 1. Make sure advanced tests still pass
 1. Submit a pull request